Contracts for Difference - CFDs - a leveraged way to trade Shares, Metals, Indices, Energy and Currency.

 Share CFDs allow you to trade individual Shares and ETFs just like an individual stock but with greater leverage.
 Share CFDs can be Market Made or Direct Market Access (DMA).
 Rockfort markets CFDs are DMA.

-Share CFDs give traders exposure to the underlying stock on a leveraged basis with most share CFD orders executed on the exchange via the CFD Broker.
+Share CFDs give traders exposure to the underlying stock on a leveraged basis with most share CFD orders executed on the exchange via the Broker.
 Share CFDs are popular for obtaining short term leveraged exposure to a stock and are second only to currency CFDs (Forex) in terms of popularity.

 With Share CFDs you can leverage your money.
 For a small initial margin, which is usually around 10% of the face value of the stock, you can gain exposure to the stock with only a small initial outlay.
 CFDs can also be traded in small sizes meaning traders with limited capital can still gain exposure to a stock.